Elizabeth of the Trinity

 Elizabeth of the Trinity, OCD (Élisabeth de la Trinité), born Élisabeth Catez (18 July 1880 – 9 November 1906), was a French Discalced Carmelite, a mystic, and a spiritual writer.
 She was known for the depth of her spiritual growth as a Carmelite as well as bleak periods in which her religious calling was perceived to be unsure according to those around her; she however was acknowledged for her persistence in pursuing the will of God and in devoting herself to the charism of the Carmelites.

 Elizabeth was a gifted pianist and had strong feelings for the Carmelite charism.
 Of that experience as a professed religious she wrote in a letter: "I can't find words to express my happiness.
 Here there is no longer anything but God.
 He is All; He suffices and we live by Him alone" (Letter 91).
+Central to her spirituality were three names she felt she received from God: House of God, Praise of Glory, and Host of Praise.

 Pope John Paul II celebrated her beatification in Paris on 25 November 1984; Pope Francis approved her canonization on 3 March 2016.
 The date was decided at a gathering of cardinals on 20 June 2016 and she was canonized as a saint on 16 October 2016.

 Life

 She was born on 18 July 1880 as Élisabeth Catez at the military base at Avord in Cher as the first child of Captain Joseph Catez and Marie Rolland.
-She was baptized at the camp's chapel on the following 22 July.
+She was baptized at the camp's chapel on 22 July.
 Elizabeth's father died unexpectedly on 2 October 1887 and as a result the family moved to Dijon.
 During that same year she made her first confession.
 Her First Communion was on 19 April 1891 at Saint-Michel, and her Confirmation was at Notre-Dame on the following 8 June.